Have you already chosen your ski holiday destination? Here is your Visit Italy guide on the best places where to ski in Italy.

 The beauty of Gambarie d'Aspromonte lies in its wholly original geographic location: here you can ski with the sea in the background, in a breathtaking location that looks out to the Strait of Messina on one side and the Calabrian coast on the other, evoking the legendary stories of Scylla and Charybdis.
 Alpine skiing slopes cover a ten-kilometer area around Mount Scirocco, the surrounding area of which is rich in accommodations that also offer wellness services and with quality gastronomic offerings featuring typical regional products.

-In addition to the splendid sea and wonderful cultural and gastronomic riches, Sicily can also offer you the opportunity to ski and practice winter sports, enjoying the winter sun and the high-altitude breeze.
+In addition to the splendid sea and wonderful cultural and gastronomic riches, you can ski and practice winter sports in Sicily, enjoying the winter sun and the high-altitude breeze.

 Compared to regions in northern Italy you will certainly have far fewer options for skiing in Sicily, due to its climate and morphology.
 Nevertheless, you won't have to give up your desire entirely, because you will still find good options for your ski vacation.